sunnypilot/sunnypilot/README.md

 ```

 ### Enhanced Speed Control
-This fork now allows openpilot-longitudinal-capable cars to dynamically adjust the longitudinal plan based on the fetched map data.
+This fork now allows supported cars to dynamically adjust the longitudinal plan based on the fetched map data.
 Big thanks to the Move Fast team for the amazing implementation!

+Supported cars:
+* openpilot Longitudinal Control capable
+* Stock Longitudinal Control
+  * Hyundai/Kia/Genesis

 Certain features are only available with an active data connection, via:
 * [comma Prime](https://comma.ai/prime) - Intuitive service provided directly by comma, or;